| The Florida Legislature

 or the like.
 This section applies to all such enclosed indoor workplaces

+without regard to whether work is occurring at any given time.
 "Commercial" use of a private residence means any time during which the

 owner, lessee, or other person occupying or controlling the use of the